 M-Stream File Transfer Acceleration

-Read how the media group at UK Premier League Football Club Arsenal F.C. has adopted the File Fabric to help with their media data management.
+Read how the media group at UK Premier League Football Club Arsenal F.C. has adopted the Nasuni Access Anywhere Server to help with their media data management.

 Large File Transfer Acceleration

 Transferring large files can be labor intensive and slow.

 When files are too big to email, unreliable networks, limited disk space, and heterogeneous systems can thwart end users who want to move multi-gigabyte files from one system to another as easily as they move office documents.

 M-Stream™ File Transfer Acceleration speeds up the uploading, downloading and copying of very big files.
 Large files are split into pieces, sent in parallel over multiple streams, and reassembled back into a contiguous file or object at the target.